symfony/symfony/UPGRADE-3.1.md

    cache service.
 If you are using `serializer.mapping.cache.apc`, use `serializer.mapping.cache.doctrine.apc` instead.

  * The `framework.serializer.cache` option has been deprecated.
-Configure a cache pool called `serializer` under `framework.cache.pools` instead.
+Configure the `cache.serializer` service under `framework.cache.pools` instead.

    Before: